 Where you do have a choice is selecting what kind of window sill to install in your builds.
 You can go the less expensive route and go with the treated wood, or you can upgrade your entire stock—and even your brand by installing beautiful luxury marble window sills.

 You have the 4 main reasons.
-Now all you have to do is make one phone call.
+Now all you have to do is make one call – to contact Stonexchange!

-Talk to a Stonexchange representative to learn about possible discounts for bulk orders.
-Call 305-731-2400 or contact us online with any questions you might have about marble window sills, thresholds, or soap caddies.
+Contact a Stonexchange representative to learn about possible discounts for bulk order and ask any questions you might have about marble window sills, thresholds, or soap caddies.